tico321/CleanTemplate/README.md

     - update the appsettings.json file and point to localhost instead of db.
 (This is needed because I was not able to set up a ContextFactory for ConfigurationDbContext yet)
     - dotnet ef database update -c AuthDbContext
-    - dotnet ef database update -c ConfigurationDbContext You are ready to go.
+    - dotnet ef database update -c ConfigurationDbContext
+- Seed Auth Data
+    - Send a Post request to /Account/Seed endpoint.
+You are ready to go.

 ### Run from another IDE
 #### Use the CLI
 If you don't want to use VS you may want to run the project from the cli and start DB and other containers manually.
-- Go the the src/Docker folder and start PostgreSQL and adminer with:
+- Go the the src/Docker folder and start MariaDb, adminer and the CleanTemplate.Auth project with:
     - $ docker-compose -f docker-compose.dev.yml up
 - Run the migrations:
     - Go to src/Infrastructure/CleanTemplate.Infrastructure folder
-    - update connection string server from db to localhost.
+    - update the server in the connection string and set `localhost` instead of `db`.
     - run $ dotnet ef database update
 - To run the dotnet projects:
     - Update CleanTemplate.API/appsettings.Development.json and CleanTemplate.API/appsettings.json connection strings
     and set `localhost` instead of `db`.
     - from CleanTemplate.API run: $ dotnet watch run
     - This will start the project in the port 5000 and 5001 as defined on CleanTemplate.API/Properties/lauchSettings.json
 - To run all the unit tests go to the root folder and run:
     - dotnet test ./CleanTemplate.sln